DVSA Warns Drivers of Sneaky Parking Fine Text Scam

-“It’s incredibly unusual to receive a text about a parking fine if there wasn’t a ticket on your car in the first place – and the ticket normally includes information on how to pay.”
+Dennis warns: “It’s incredibly unusual to get a text about a parking fine if there wasn’t a ticket slapped on your car first – and real tickets always come with payment info.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.